-- 12 In conjunction with the Specialty Training Boards, develop a standard definition across all training programs of 'competency-based training' and how 'time in training' and number of procedures required complement specific observations of satisfactory performance in determining 'competency'.
-(Standard 3.4.2) - 21 Develop formal consultation methods and regularly collect feedback on the surgical training program from non-surgical health professionals, healthcare administrators and consumer and community representatives.
-(Standard 6.2.3) - 22 Report the results of monitoring and evaluation through governance and administrative structures, and to external stakeholders.
-It will be important to ensure that results are made available to all those who provided feedback.
-(Standard 6.3) - 24 Further develop the selection policies for each surgical training program, particularly with regard to the provision of transparent scoring of each element in the curriculum vitae and the standardisation in the structure of referee reports.
-(Standard 7.1) - 30 Mandate cultural safety training for all supervisors, clinical trainers and assessors.
-(Standard 8.1.3, 8.1.5 and 8.2.2) - 35 Develop and adopt alternative external assessment processes such as workplacebased assessments to replace the Fellowship Examination for selected specialist international medical graduates.
-(Standard 10.2.1) - (d) By the 2021 progress report, evidence that the College has addressed the following conditions from the accreditation report: - 4 Provide evidence of effective implementation, monitoring and evaluation of the: - (i) Reconciliation Action Plan - (ii) Building Respect, Improving Patient Safety (BRIPS) Action Plan - (iii) Diversity and Inclusion Plan.
-(Standard 1.6 and 1.7) - 6 Broaden consultation with consumer, community, surgical and non-surgical medical, nursing and allied health stakeholders about the goals and objectives of surgical training, including a broad approach to external representation across the College.
-(Standard 2.1) - 7 Clearly and uniformly articulate program and graduate outcomes (for all specialties) which are publicly available, reflect community needs and which map to the nine RACS competencies.
-(Standard 2.2 and 2.3) - 8 Enhance and align the non-technical competencies across all surgical specialties including a consideration of the broader patient context.
-(Standard 3.2) - 9 As it applies to the specialty training program, expand the curricula to ensure trainees contribute to the effectiveness and efficiency of the healthcare system, through knowledge and understanding of the issues associated with the delivery of safe, high-quality and cost-effective health care across a range of settings within the Australian and/or New Zealand health systems.
-(Standard 3.2.6) - 10 Document the management of peri-operative medical conditions and complications in the curricula of all specialty training programs.
-(Standard 3.2.3, 3.2.4 and 3.2.6) - 11 Include the specific health needs of Aboriginal and Torres Strait Islanders and/or Māori, along with cultural competence training, in the curricula of all specialty training programs.
-(Standard 3.2.10)

-- 14 For all specialty training programs develop curriculum maps to show the alignment of learning activities and compulsory requirements with the outcomes at each stage of training and with the graduate outcomes.
+Standard Condition To be met by 2 Provide evidence of effective implementation, monitoring and evaluation of the: (i) Reconciliation Action Plan (ii) Building Respect, Improving Patient Safety (BRIPS) Action Plan (iii) Diversity and Inclusion Plan 2023 (iv) Rural Health Equity Strategic Action Plan (Standards 1.6 and 1.7) Standard 2 3 Broaden consultation with consumer, community, surgical and non-surgical medical, nursing and allied health stakeholders about the goals and objectives of surgical training, including a broad approach to external representation across the College.
+(Standard 2.1) 2023 4 Clearly and uniformly articulate program and graduate outcomes (for all specialties) which are publicly available, reflecting community needs and mapped to the ten RACS competencies.
+(Standards 2.2 and 2.3) 2022 Standard 3 5 Enhance and demonstrate how non-technical competencies are or will be aligned across all surgical specialties including a consideration of the broader patient context.
+(Standard 3.2) 2023 6 As it applies to the specialty training program, expand the curricula to ensure trainees contribute to the effectiveness and efficiency of the healthcare system, through knowledge and understanding of the issues associated with the delivery of safe, high-quality and cost-effective health care across a range of settings within the Australian and/or New Zealand health systems.
+(Standard 3.2.6) 2023 7 Document the management of peri-operative medical conditions and complications in the curricula of all specialty training programs.
+(Standards 3.2.3, 3.2.4 and 3.2.6) 2023 8 Include the specific health needs of Aboriginal and Torres Strait Islanders and/or Māori, along with cultural competence training, in the curricula of all specialty training programs.
+(Standard 3.2.10) 2023 9 In conjunction with the Specialty Training Boards, develop a standard definition across all training programs of 'competency-based training' and how 'time in training' and number of procedures required complement specific observations of satisfactory performance in determining 'competency'.
+(Standard 3.4.2) 2023 Standard 4 10 For all specialty training programs develop curriculum maps to show the alignment of learning activities and compulsory requirements with the outcomes at each stage of training and with the graduate outcomes.
 This could be undertaken in conjunction with the curricular reviews that are currently planned or underway.
-(Standard 4.1.1) - 31 In conjunction with the Specialty Training Boards, finalise the supervision standards and the process for reviewing supervisor performance and implement across all specialty training programs.
-(Standard 8.1)
+(Standard 4.1.1) 2023 Standard 5 Nil -